KiiWiiWii/Obsidian/CompSci/CS409/Revision Lecture.md

 Need to compare and contrast similar patterns so the devil is in the details when studying i.e. builder and factory are quite similar

 Need to know the UML classes to know what classes are part of each pattern.

+## Example Questions

+What category does the iterator design pattern belong to and what is its goal - 2 marks
+    - Looking for 2 sentences.

+What are the essential steps in the implementation of the singleton pattern - 2 marks